Sandra Méndez Hernández

-Sandra Méndez Hernández (born 9 December 1977) is a Mexican politician from the Institutional Revolutionary Party.
-She serves as a deputy in the LXIII Legislature of the Mexican Congress representing the eighth district of the State of Mexico.
+Sandra Méndez Hernández (born 9 December 1977) is a Mexican politician from the Institutional Revolutionary Party (PRI).
+She has served two terms in the Chamber of Deputies representing the eighth district of the State of Mexico.

 Life

 Méndez's political and public service career began at the age of 18, in 1995.
 She worked briefly at the INEGI before becoming an electoral assistant for the Federal Electoral Institute; at the same time, she became the secretary of the Revolutionary Youth Front, a PRI organization.
 The next year, she graduated with an undergraduate degree in physical education, sports and recreation, later getting a law degree from the Universidad Mexicana and in 2001, a master's degree in law from the Universidad ETAC.

 In 1998, Méndez became a legal advisor to the government of the municipality of Tultitlán, her first of four jobs in that city.
 She also provided legal advice to the DIF there in 2000.
 Meanwhile, she ascended the PRI ranks, being named the municipal-level president of PRI Young Women in 1999 and trading that post for a state-level secretarial position with the PRI in 2002.
 Around this time, she also served as a legal advisor to two firms, Rivera y Asociados (2000–01) and Ingenieros Civiles y Asociados (ICA).